insected/bobbae_gcp-wiki/Data-Science.md

 https://towardsdatascience.com/is-data-science-really-a-science-9c2249ee2ce4

+### Data Science Driven Organization

+A [data science driven organization](https://cloud.google.com/blog/products/ai-machine-learning/building-the-data-science-driven-organization) is an entity that maximizes the value from the data available while using machine learning and analytics to create a sustainable competitive advantage.

 ## Data Engineering

 [Data engineers](Data-Engineering) build and maintain the systems that allow data scientists to access and interpret data.
 The role generally involves creating data models, building data pipelines and overseeing ETL (extract, transform, load).